TumulusSoftware/TumulusDemoApplication/CONTRIBUTING.md

       have requested a feature.
 In the code review, a message can be added, as well as `LGTM` if the PR is good to merge.
 It’s also possible to add comments to specific lines in a file, for giving context to the comment.
     - PR owner should try to be responsive to comments by answering questions or changing code.
-If the owner is unsure of any comment, reach out to the person who added the comment in Discord.
 Once all comments have been addressed, the PR is ready to be merged.
 4. **Merge or Close**
     - PRs should stay open until merged or be closed if the submitter has not been responsive for more than 30 days.